Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/index.md

 ## Full Configuration API

-As from version 7, the Azure Service Bus transport has an extensive, code-only, configuration API.
+In Versions 7 and above, the Azure Service Bus transport has an extensive, code-only, configuration API.
 This API can be accessed from the `UseTransport<AzureServiceBusTransport>()` extension method.
-A full listing of the API can be found on [the configuration API page](/nservicebus/azure-service-bus/configuration/configuration.md)
+A full listing of the API can be found on [the configuration API page](/nservicebus/azure-service-bus/configuration/full.md)

 The configuration API provides fine grained access to the behavior of different layers in the transport.